Varna The Oldest Ballet Competition in the World 1964-2018

 It’s an obligation of the oldest ballet competition in the world to continue the old traditions with the idea to create new ones.

 In this case IBC Varna should provide to the participants modern and contemporary choreographies from the international known names.
-The choreographers, should be informed and asked to join as jury members (category Contemporary Ballet & Dance) and donate fragments from 1 or 2 of their master pieces to be shown on stage of IBC Varna.
-This will be the new challenge for the participants and the IBC Varna.
+The choreographers, should be informed and asked to join as jury members.

-Valeria Uralskaya editor in chief Russian Dance Magazine
+Valeria Uralskaya editor in chief wrote in Russian Dance Magazine